ecoen66/merakicat/README.md

     ```

-1. To run it from the command line (or from a shell script), enter any of the following:
+1. To run merakicat from the command-line (or from a shell script), enter any of the following:

     ```
     cd src/merakicat